adonisjs/events/README.md

 [![gh-workflow-image]][gh-workflow-url] [![npm-image]][npm-url] ![][typescript-image] [![license-image]][license-url] [![synk-image]][synk-url]

 ## Introduction
 AdonisJS events is an implementation of the event emitter built on top of [emittery](https://github.com/sindresorhus/emittery).
-Alongside defining event listeners as inline callbacks, you can also bind modules to events and register event subscribers.
+Alongside defining event listeners as inline callbacks, you can also bind modules to events and define events as classes.

 ## Official Documentation
 The documentation is available on the [AdonisJS website](https://docs.adonisjs.com/guides/events)